 “Shopping for a cause,” also known as “shopping for good,” “philanthropic shopping,” “socially conscious shopping,” and even “ShopRaising,” is the process of purchasing goods or services in a way that benefits a nonprofit organization or charitable mission.

 More specifically, shop for a cause fundraisers allow supporters to contribute to nonprofits by making purchases they normally would.
 This means that shoppers can still take advantage of any sales or discounts they would usually be offered.
 The contributions from shopping fundraisers come from the retailers supporters buy from at no additional cost to supporters.

 How can you shop for charity?

-There are multiple ways for consumers to support charitable organizations while they shop, and we’ll cover several of the most common methods in this guide.
-Whether you choose stores that have philanthropic ideals, buy items through a shop-for-good app, or purchase products as part of a fundraising campaign, there’s a way to shop for good that appeals to almost everyone.
+There are multiple ways for consumers to support charitable organizations while they shop, and we’ll cover several common methods in this guide.
+Whether you choose stores that have philanthropic ideals, buy items through a shop for a cause app, or purchase products as part of a fundraising campaign, anyone can give back while shopping in a way that appeals to them.

-Shop at a store that gives back.
+Shop at a store that gives back

 - Researching multiple stores’ philanthropic policies takes time.

 - You usually can’t choose the organization the funds support, and many organizations support large nonprofits that, while still doing good, aren’t lacking funds.